peterdurham/code-boost/content/blog/react-conditional-rendering/index.md

 }
 ```

-There are further ways to simplify this code such as concatenating an `s` if our condition is true, however this should well demonstrate that we can set variables to either JSX or a string value.
+There are further ways to simplify this code such as concatenating an `s` if our condition is true, however this should well demonstrate that we can set conditional variables in either JSX or JavaScript.

 ## Inline Conditionals

-The previous examples outline how we can either return two sets of markup, or two possible variable values.
+The previous examples outline how we can conditionally return markup.
 For our bananas example, there are (thankfully) simpler ways to achieve our goal.
 In React and JavaScript we have access to the `logical &&` and `if-else` operators.
 Here is their basic syntax

 ```javascript
 // logical &&